-There is nothing under the sun-except the works of the Creator, which are all perfect-that is not susceptible of gradual and successive improvements.
-Everything is constantly moving forward towards perfection, but it will not be consummated till Death has drawn his sable curtain round us all, and that awful King of Terrors has expended the last arrow in his quiver, and resigned his broken bow into the hand of expiring Time.
-Books, how insentional secret they may have hear definible secretically accept the same unexpendent. an ans quiver, and resigned an orosen oow into the hand of expiring 1 lime.
-Books, few ingeniously soever they may have been originally compiled, are subject to; the same unerring law of transition; and every successive reprint, during the life of the author at least, ought to exhibit unequivocal tokens of his industry and perseverance.
+There is nothing under the sun-axcept the works of the Creator, which are all perfect-that is not susceptible of gradual and successive improvements.
+Everything is constantly moving forward towards perfection, but it will not be consummated till Death has drawn his sable curtain round us all, and that awall King of Terrors has expended the last arrow in his quiver, and resigned his broken bow into the hand of expiring Time.
+Books, how ingeniously soever they may have been originally compiled, are subject to the same unerring law of transition; and every successive reprint, during the life of the author at least, ought to exhibit unequivocal tokens of his industry and perseverance.

 Whether this principle has been successfully carried out in the new Editions of these Works, must be submitted to the reader's judgment.